solana-labs/solana/book/src/staking-rewards.md

 # Staking Rewards

-Initial Proof of Stake (PoS) (i.e. using in-protocol asset, SOL, to provide secure consensus) design ideas outlined here.
-Solana will implement a proof of stake reward/security scheme for node validators in the cluster.
+A Proof of Stake (PoS), (i.e. using in-protocol asset, SOL, to provide secure consensus) design is outlined here.
+Solana implements a proof of stake reward/security scheme for validator nodes in the cluster.
 The purpose is
 threefold:

 - Align validator incentives with that of the greater cluster through